 As a footnote to Falmouth's D&AD New Blood 2014 story, all the creative promotional material and showcasing of the event was produced by the extraordinary talent that is Craig Oldham – one of Falmouth's Graphic Design graduates.

-For more information about animation at Falmouth visit: falmouth.ac.uk/animation
+For more information about courses at the School of Communication Design visit: falmouth.ac.uk/school-of-communication-design